Love Coe Park? You can help us keep it beautiful and available to all by becoming a Coe Volunteer.

 50 hours of training includes volunteer duties, history and the physical environment of the park, plants and animals, interacting with park visitors, and a weekend touring the backcountry.

 2023 volunteer training dates (all required) are as follows:

 - Saturday/Sunday, October 14/15

 - Saturday, November 11

 - Plus one day of your choice in the Coe Park Headquarters Visitor Center

-There will be more training opportunities, all optional, for the Mounted Assistance Unit, Coe Park Mountain Bike Patrol, Trail and Springs Maintenance, Foot Patrol, and Gilroy Yamato Hot Springs.
+There will be more training opportunities, all optional, for the Mounted Assistance Unit, Coe Park Mountain Bike Patrol, Trail and Springs Maintenance, and Foot Patrol.